turingschool-examples/challenges/wizarding_bank.markdown

 ````
 chase.deposit(person1, 750)

-750 galleons have been deposited into John's Chase account.
+750 galleons have been deposited into Minerva's Chase account.
 Balance: 750 Cash: 250
 ````